Shao-Group/lsbucketing/.github/README.md

 within an edit distance of $d_1$ are guaranteed to share at least one bucket, and any two sequences with an edit distance at least $d_2$ are guaranteed to be mapped into disjoint buckets.
+Here we provide implementation of an optimal $(1, 2)$-sensitive bucketing function that assigns to each length-$n$ sequence $n$ buckets.
+If the user is interested in a small subset of all length-$n$ sequences, we also provide an efficient function that computes the buckets in the above $(1,2)-sensitive bucketing function for a specific sequence.

 A subset of fixed-length sequences is said to be $(1, 1)$-guaranteed if they can be used to label all the buckets such that the resulting bucketing function is $(1, 3)$-sensitive.
 Here we provide implementation of both the construction of a minimum $(1,1)$-guaranteed subset and the efficient linear time membership query of such a set.